 Keep pushing until you feel the bit hit the top plate.
 Tap the drillbit into the top plate firmly a couple of times, to make a starting “divot” in the wood.
 Switch the drill motor back to forward rotation.

-Use gentle pressure to start drilling the top plate, to reduce the chance of the bit “walking” sideways across it.
+With the drill running forward again, use gentle pressure to start drilling the top plate.
+This gentle pressure will reduce the chance of the bit “walking” sideways across the bottom of the plate.
 Drill just as you did for the door frame, clearing chips every inch or so.
 (To clear chips at this stage, you only have to back the drill out far enough to clear the bottom edge of the top plate.
 The chips will fall into the hollow of the wall).
 After drilling through the top plate, you should feel the hollow space of the attic.

 Long drill bits are great for checking hole depth.
 Retract the bit you’re drilling with, then send another one up the hole by hand, shank-first.
 By angling it around slightly, you should be able to retrace the path of the hole all the way into the attic space.
 Be careful not to cut your hands on the sharp drill flutes!